-’Tis the season for paring down and reevaluating the pieces we’ve accumulated throughout the past year.
-With spring-cleaning just around the corner, getting a head start can help take the sting out of the massive cleanup effort in store for us come March.
+’Tis the season for paring down and reevaluating the pieces we’ve accumulated over the past year.
+Getting a head start can help take the sting out of the massive spring cleaning effort in store for us come March.

-With the bathroom in mind, we’re looking to the easy swaps that will help us create a zen-like ambiance—changes that can uphold an element of functionality without compromising on style.
-Bulky wastebaskets, water glasses that double as toothbrush holders, and bathtubs lined with shampoo bottles will no longer be a potential eyesore.
-Read on for the design-forward alternatives that will give your space the refresh it deserves.
+With the bathroom in mind, we looked for easy swaps to help create a zen-like ambience—changes that preserve functionality without compromising on style.
+Say goodbye to overflowing medicine cabinets and bathtubs lined with shampoo bottles.
+These design-forward alternatives will give your space the refresh it deserves.

 Ditch: The Moldy Curtain You’ve Had Since Move-In